-Member contributions comprised of regular contributions and makeup/redeposit purchases of prior service totaled approximately \$7.79 million.
-There were 276 new members enrolled in 2018 with withdrawals/transfers to other systems of 141 members, 5 deaths and 76 retirements.
-Member contributions are expected to increase annually as new members paying a higher percentage of salary replace retiring members contributing at a lower percentage of salary and due to increases in annual salaries of current active members.
+Member contributions comprised of regular contributions and makeup/redeposit purchases of prior service, totaled \$8.10 million.
+There was 295 new members enrolled in 2018.
+Withdrawals and transfers of active members included 123 members, 1 death and 78 retirements.
+Member contributions generally increase annually as new members paying a higher percentage of salary replace retiring members contributing at a lower percentage of salary and due to increases in annual salaries of current active members.